THE TWILIGHT YEARS

 We live in a time of twilight then.
 Our Congress is a vestigial organ as well as our presidency, our economy, our jobs, and our allies.
 They are all forms that no longer function as they were once designed or perceived to function.

 But it’s not exactly a surprise.
 We all sense this is so.
-This is the source of the existential anxiety many of us feel, our continuous realization that the present is nothing but a euphemism for things that are not as they should be.
+This is the source of the existential anxiety many of us feel.
+This is the continuous and eerie realization that the present is nothing but a euphemism for things that are not as they should be.

-Our extremely ugly art is effective in capturing this reality.
-It too is a euphemism, an empty form – displayed in galleries and museums originally meant to feature the treasures of our civilization, it still attracts the well-heeled and culture-curious.
+Our extremely ugly art is effective in capturing this reality, perhaps in the only sense that it is art at all.
+It too is a euphemism, an empty form.
+Displayed in galleries and museums originally meant to feature the treasures of our civilization, it still attracts the well-heeled and culture-curious.
 Yet where once beauty was venerated, ugliness now reigns, made even more grotesque by the empty champaign galas that celebrate it.

 Interesting times are ahead.